-People on the housing register have told us that if they knew how unlikely it is that they would be housed, they would have be considered other options earlier like moving into private rented accommodation in cheaper areas.
+Residents on the housing register have told us that if they knew how unlikely it was that they would be housed, they would have considered other options earlier like moving into private rented accommodation in cheaper areas, downsizing or swapping homes.

 Check if you are eligible and apply to get on the housing register

 Find out more about our choice-based lettings scheme, where you can bid for housing if you have 120 points or more.